Figuring out how to help a friend after surgery can be a bit of a challenge, but there are some real answers that they will benefit from!

 One of the major concerns of most people who have just gotten out of surgery is how to keep everyone else’s daily life running smoothly.
 If this person is in any way a caretaker, being down and out for a short or long period of time can interrupt the flow.

-Offering to help drive the kids to school or walk the dogs, put in a load of laundry or clean up the kitchen can help reduce a whole lot of stress and worry.
-Good wishes are important, but pitching in will go a long way towards your loved one making a full recovery.
+Offering to help drive the kids to school or walk the dogs, put in a load of laundry, or clean up the kitchen can help reduce a whole lot of stress and worry.
+Good wishes are important, but pitching in will go a long way toward your loved one making a full recovery.

 What To Bring Someone After Surgery